MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 They offer seamless UX by directing users to specific locations within your app They can be used to drive more profit to your app

-With Deeeplinks you can include targeted / personalized app experiences (increase app signuos , activations and post retention)
+With Deeplinks you can include targeted / personalized app experiences (increase app signuos , activations and post retention)

 They drive long term engagement

 # keys